U+26D5 ALTERNATE ONE-WAY LEFT WAY TRAFFIC

-U+26D5 was added to Unicode in version 5.2 (2009).
+U+26D5 was added in Unicode version 5.2 in 2009.
 It belongs to the block

 This character is a Other Symbol and is commonly used, that is, in no specific script.